SEND

 - Social, Emotional and Mental Health needs.

-This provision is described according to waves of intervention:
+This provision is described according to different stages of intervention:

-- Wave 1 describes quality first teaching (teaching within the classroom)
+- Universal: Quality first teaching (teaching within the classroom)

-- Wave 2 details group interventions and catch-up programmes
+- Targeted: Small group interventions and catch-up programmes

-Please open the links below to read the SEN Policy and the SEN Information Report 2020-21.
+Please open the link below to read the SEN Policy and the SEN Information Report 2023-24.

 Intent Implementation and Impact